Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5KyHoIVdGzc.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Will you using Steam Workshop?
 https://www.youtube.com/watch?v=5KyHoIVdGzc
-This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Any plans for Steam Workshop?](./yt-E6Z4op4C6Jc.md) [https://www.youtube.com/watch?v=E6Z4op4C6Jc](https://www.youtube.com/watch?v=E6Z4op4C6Jc)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Is a Mod workshop on you guys' minds?](./yt-pZVLOQVG8Ro.md) [https://www.youtube.com/watch?v=pZVLOQVG8Ro](https://www.youtube.com/watch?v=pZVLOQVG8Ro)

 ### Topics